danieljharvey/horses/README.md

 :bind <name> = <expr> - binds <expr> to <name> and saves it in the environment :list - show a list of current bindings in the environment :tree <expr> - draw a dependency tree for <expr>
+:versions <name> - list all versions of a binding
 <expr> - Evaluate <expr>, returning it's simplified form and type
 :quit - give up and leave
 ```